Lionel Messi tells Barcelona he wants to leave on a free transfer

 Lionel Messi has told Barcelona that he wants to leave the club immediately – and on a free transfer.
 The Argentinian, who according to RAC1 radio had told new manager Ronald Koeman that he felt “more out than in”, has sent a fax to Barcelona informing them of his desire to go.

+The Argentinian newspaper Diario Olé has reported that Messi was left angry and frustrated after his first meeting with Koeman.
+According to Spain’s Diario AS, the new Barcelona coach told Messi: “your privileges here are over”.

+The club’s president, Josep Maria Bartomeu, is set to hold an emergency board meeting in response to Messi’s formal request to leave.
+Barcelona fans are reportedly gathering outside the club’s offices, where the meeting is believed to be taking place.

-Whatever happens now, the relationship between the player and the club is broken beyond repair, the crisis deepening by the minute.
-Josep Maria Bartomeu, already under intense pressure, may now go down as the man who oversaw the last, bitter, sad departure of the most important player in the club’s history. - Guardian
+Whatever happens now, the relationship between the player and the club he has called home for almost 20 years is now broken beyond repair, and the crisis deepening by the minute.
+Bartomeu, already under intense pressure, may now go down as the man who oversaw the last, bitter, sad departure of the most important player in the club’s history. - Guardian